kojq/gal/README.md

 ## Build

-N/A
+There are no build instructions.

 ## Contribution

 Disrespect is not tolerated.
-A contribution is welcome as long as it does not violate [Limitations](#limitations).
+A contribution is welcome if it does not violate [Limitations](#limitations).

 ## License

 The license is subject to change at the discretion of [kojq](https://github.com/kojq).

+## Accessibility

+This markdown file is meant to be relatively comprehensive and practical.
+Please reach out with an issue or on the Discord for any suggestions.